patrickbucher/docs/weinberg/how-software-is-built.md

 connected for feedback control by comparing the desired state to the actual state.

-Pattern 2 erroneously equate "controller" with "manager".
+Pattern 2 erroneously equate “controller” with “manager“.
 The first law of bad
 management:

-> When something isn't working, do more of it.
+> When something isn’t working, do more of it.

 Managers _are_ controllers, but so is everybody involved in the project.